LDAP timeout if an LDAP auth provider is unreachable

 i'm using Redmine 1.1.2.stable.5317

-#2 Updated by Brett Patterson about 6 years ago
+#2 Updated by Brett Patterson over 6 years ago

 I can confirm this happens in 2.0.3 as well.
 We used to use LDAP to authenticate and when we took our LDAP system offline I forgot some users were still configured and instead of seeing a message about unable to log in or LDAP authentication server unreachable, it gave a 500 error.

-#3 Updated by Brett Patterson about 6 years ago
+#3 Updated by Brett Patterson over 6 years ago

 - File ldap_timeout-v2.0.3.patch added